 In the end the Post Office pneumatic tubes had worked reliably, effectively and economically for a century but telephones and modern communication methods have all but rendered them obsolete.
 Today your chances of finding a pneumatic tube system in operation are small, although search around and you will find them – mainly for niche applications of speed and/or security for items that cannot be sent electronically.

-Pneumatic tubes are still being built into new hospitals for example.
+Pneumatic tubes .
 They are used to rush samples, medications, x-rays, and reports between labs, operating rooms and nursing stations far faster than a person could do on foot (which can be life critical) and less laboriously.
 Some banks also still use them to transport documents and money, whilst large stores do so to send receipts and cash securely to safes.
 Even some large libraries still use them to send request slips.
 Finally, small tubes send very short half life radioactive isotopes very quickly in nuclear reactors, and even Nasa’s original Mission Control Centre in Florida (until the mid 1960’s) had pneumatic tubes to connect controller consoles with support rooms.

 The London pneumatic tube network may be gone and forgotten, but little outposts of the technology that once powered it still remain.